the-turing-way/the-turing-way/book/website/ethical-research/law-policy.md

 - European Convention on Human Rights, which covers 47 members of the Council of Europe.

 Some countries have ratified some of the treaties that apply to them: this means that they have incorporated the content of the the treaties into their national law.
+Many countries also have a national human rights institution, which independently monitors and investigates human rights violations in that country, and advises the government on implementing their obligations.

 Countries that have signed treaties have committed to implementing them.
 However, the process of implementing treaties in full, so that every person in a country can enjoy all the rights in a treaty, is very long and requires lots of actions from states.